Research-Driven Strategies for EMDR Target Sequencing

 Why Research Matters for Treatment Planning

 EMDR has been established as an evidence-based treatment for PTSD across dozens of randomized controlled trials.
 Yet, within clinical practice, many therapists still struggle with how to identify feeder memories, organize clusters, and choose the best starting point.
-That’s where research becomes an invaluable guide.
+That’s where research helps clarify which targets to prioritize and how to sequence them effectively.
+For example, deciding whether to start with the earliest memory, the most disturbing memory, or a recent trigger is a sequencing decision that directly impacts treatment efficiency.

-By weaving together findings from meta-analyses, systematic reviews, and protocol development studies, clinicians can build EMDR Treatment Plans that are not just individualized, but also grounded in evidence.
+By weaving together findings from meta-analyses, systematic reviews, and protocol development studies, clinicians can build EMDR Treatment Plans that are individualized and grounded in evidence.
+This becomes especially useful when you start looking at what the research actually says about how targets are selected and sequenced in practice.

 Evidence for EMDR Phase 1 Planning